Pagure/pagure/README.rst

 Running the unit-tests in container
 ***********************************

-To run the unit-tests, there are container available with all the dependencies needed.
+To run the unit-tests, there are containers available with all the dependencies needed.

 First you will need to have podman and git installed on your workstation. ::